git-steven/git-steven.github.io/_posts/2024-03-29-fast-api-with-jwt.md

 ```

 ## Summary
-There we have it; a FastAPI service that uses a JWT to verify the API Key.
+There we have it; a [FastAPI](https://fastapi.tiangolo.com/) service that uses a JWT to verify the API Key.
 This project can be found in its entirety at https://github.com/tangledpath/fast-api-jwt.
 In our next article we'll explore the use of a messaging system as part of a [CQRS](https://martinfowler.com/bliki/CQRS.html) System.
 We will also get this ready for deployment using [Docker](https://www.docker.com/) and [AWS](https://aws.amazon.com/).

+This article is published on LinkedIn [here](https://www.linkedin.com/pulse/fastapi-jwt-api-key-authentication-steven-miers-kfvdc).